Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 There are several advantages to using the due upon receipt payment term on your invoices, including:

 • Quicker payment turnaround.
-If you have limited financial resources available, which is common for freelancers and small businesses alike, quick payments are of the utmost importance.
+If you have limited financial resources available, which can be common for freelancers and small businesses alike, quick payments are important.
 This is especially true if you need that capital to reinvest and start on your next project.

 • More reliable cash flow.
-Many businesses struggle with cash flow, which can have a major impact on overall financial health.
+Many businesses struggle with cash flow, which can have an impact on overall financial health.
 By relying on timely payments, you can avoid common financial pitfalls and plan ahead.

 • Less time wasted chasing up outstanding invoices.
 You already have enough things to worry about when trying to make your business a success.
 Repeatedly following up on invoices shouldn’t be one of them.